tikv/tikv/USAGE.md

 ### Installing TiKV

 You can use `make install` to install all binary executions in `bin` directory.

+Notice:

+Now `make install` only supports Linux Ubuntu, CentOS and Mac OS X. If you use other Linux platforms, you should follow [INSTALL.md](https://github.com/facebook/rocksdb/blob/master/INSTALL.md) to install RocksDB manually first.

 ### Running in the standalone mode